-Students work with a variety of photographic equipment, as well as traditional and digital imaging software from the Adobe Creative Suite in a Mac-based environment.
+In this two-year NYSED Approved CTE Program (see page 3), students work with a variety of photographic equipment, as well as traditional and digital imaging software from the Adobe Creative Suite in a Mac-based environment.
 With an emphasis on creative thinking and visual problem solving, students explore and develop their creative voice.
 During the basic year, students acquire a comprehensive foundation of photographic and graphic design skills.
 The advanced year sees students refine and apply their skills in projects within the community and for a variety of outside clients.
 Students who successfully complete the program will be prepared for further study at the college level or entry-level positions in the industry.